wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. If your primary email does not have "+github", type your address with the extra "+github" in the <tt>Add email address</tt> field, then click "Add".

-1. For "Primary email address", select your "+github" email.
+1. If you are using Gmail or another email system that processes "+github" emails, for "Primary email address", select that as your primary email.

    <strong>IMPORTANT PROTIP: The email specified to GPG should match that reply email in GitHub.</strong>

+   Alternatively, highlight your "no reply" email address under the "Primary email address" heading.
+Example:

+   <tt>12345678+johndoe@users.noreply.github.com</tt>

+   Press command+C to copy it to your Clipboard.

+   In your notes, press command+V to save that for use <a href="#SignCommits">to Sign Commits (below)</a>.

 <a name="install_gpg-suite"></a>